 Angela provides professional front office reception to the International Relations Program office suite, administrative support to the Chair, budget preparation/management, maintenance of departmental files, database and website management, and back-up

 support to other members of the program’s team.
-Angela brings nearly 30 years of administrative/executive assistant experience to the International Relations Program.
+Angela brings 30 years of administrative/executive assistant experience to the International Relations Program.